chtoukre/platform-engineer/README.md

 ## ⚙️ Task 3 — GitHub Actions Audit Script

 For this task, I assumed I had access to multiple repositories.
-I reproduced a script I had written in a previous job, which:
+I reproduced a **Bash script** I had written and used in a previous job, which:

+- Searches across all repositories for specific GitHub Actions.

+In my previous experience, we also used **Backstage** and automated a page per application that:

-- Fetches all GitHub Actions used across repositories.
+- Fetched all GitHub Actions used across repositories.
-- Displays them in a **table format** per application.
+- Displayed them in a **table format** per application.
-- Helps verify:
+- Helped verify:
-  - Which versions of actions are being used.
+  - Which versions of actions were being used.
-  - Whether repositories are using the correct internal GitHub Actions.
+  - Whether repositories were using the correct internal GitHub Actions.

----

-## 🚀 Future Improvements

-- Complete the **installation guide** for Task 1.
-- Enhance security analysis by combining **Dependabot + Wiz context**.
-- Automate the GitHub Actions audit into a recurring job (CI/CD check).

----